-I have read one quote one time and it goes like this:
+I have read one quote from man named Augustine and it goes like this:

 “Men go abroad to wonder at the heights of mountains, at the huge waves of the sea, at the long courses of the rivers, at the vast compass of the ocean, at the circular motions of the stars; and they pass by themselves without wondering.”

 I agree.
 A lot of people look for wonders far and wide, but basically, forget how wonderfully made their bodies are.